 7. SoBro: Best Area for Culture & History

-SoBro gets its name from “South of Broadway,” and it’s the home of some of the biggest venues in Nashville, like the hockey arena and convention center.
+SoBro gets its name from “South of Broadway,” it’s the home of some of the biggest venues in Nashville, like the hockey arena and convention center.
 Like virtually every other neighborhood in Nashville, you’ll also find an amazing range of restaurants and very walkable streets.

 Museums in the area include the Country Music Hall of Fame and Museum and the Patsy Cline Museum, which are excellent stops for the start of your Nashville visit.
-You can continue your journey into the history of country music in America by getting a ride to Music Row, which is just a few minutes away to the southwest.
+You can continue your journey into the history of country music in America by getting a ride to Music Row, just a few minutes away to the southwest.
 Don’t forget to take a stroll along the Honkey Tonk Highway, too, for some excellent beer and music.

 Not only is it easy to get from SoBro to Downtown and Music Row, but you’ll also find several venues within walking distance of your hotel.
 You might time your stay in Nashville for a performance at the Riverfront Park & Ascend Amphitheater, or maybe you’ll see whether you have a future as a performer with a session at Nashvox Studios, which allows visitors to buy time at the studio to record a song.
 There’s plenty to do in the SoBro area of Nashville, and here’s a summary of the best activities: